aws-community-projects/arch-dia/README.md

-# Architecture Aspect
+# Architecture Diagram Aspect

-This CDK Aspect traverse the tree to generate a GitHub / markdown compatible mermaid chart.
+This CDK Aspect traverses the stack to generate a GitHub / markdown compatible mermaid chart of the AWS Resources created by the stack.

-During each stack synthesis it will write a markdown file based on the stack's id.
+It outputs this as a markdown folder based on the stack's id.
 For example:

 `new Stack(new App(), 'asdf');`

 would create a markdown file called `asdf.md`.

 On each subsequent synthesis, the Aspect will read the stack's existing markdown file (if it exists) and infer architecture changes b/w before and after.
+It will then replace the markdown file with a visual diff of the architecture (see examples below).

 This uses no external dependencies!